Basic Half Guard Tutorial

 Why Half Guard?

-I've been using half guard for about eighteen years now, even since my judo days of the late 90s.
+I've been using half guard for about 20 years now, even since my judo days of the late 90s.
 I've watched the position evolve from predominantly "last ditch" defense to a much more offensive, sophisticated position.
 Here are some simple tricks and tips to help you get started using the half guard.
+If you're looking for basic deep half guard, just follow the link.

 Basic Half Guard Concepts